Towards reconstructing quantum structured light on a quantum computer: Experiment

 \subsection{Data acquisition}

 The measurement outcomes used in this work were collected from a non-degenerate Spontaneous Parametric Down-Conversion (SPDC) experiment, as shown in Fig. \ref{fig:setup} (a).
 To prepare the entangled state, a continuous-wave diode-pumped laser operating at a wavelength $\lambda_p = 532$ nm was incident on a 5 mm Type-0 PPKTP crystal, which was heated to 60$^\circ$C. Under these conditions, SPDC produced frequency non-degenerate photon pairs at wavelengths $\lambda_A = 1550$ nm (signal) and $\lambda_B = 810$ nm (idler).
 The photon pairs, emitted collinearly, were separated using a DM that directed the shorter-wavelength photons into one arm and the longer-wavelength photons into another.
-If all the reflections on mirrors were equal on both arms, the anti-correlated OAM entangled state, $\ket{\ell}\ket{-\ell}+\ket{-\ell}\ket{\ell}$ was produced from the source.
-Thus, to generate the OAM correlated state an extra-mirror was introduced, resulting in the state $\ket{\ell}\ket{\ell}+\ket/{-\ell}\ket{-\ell}$.
+When both arms contain the same number of mirror reflections, the source produces the anti-correlated OAM entangled stated state, $\ket{\ell}\ket{-\ell}+\ket{-\ell}\ket{\ell}$,as required by orbital angular momentum conservation in SPDC.
+To generate a correlated OAM state, an additional mirror was introduced in one arm of the setup.
+This extra reflection implements a mode inversion $\ket{\ell} \rightarrow\ket{-\ell}$ for one photon, thereby transforming the initial anti-correlated state into the correlated basis state $\ket{\ell}\ket{\ell}+\ket{-\ell}\ket{-\ell}$.
 Projective measurements were carried out independently using the SLM to encode the transmission functions corresponding to the wavefunctions $\exp( \pm i \ell \phi)$, $\exp( i \ell \phi) + i \exp(- i \ell\phi)$, $\exp(i \ell \phi) - \exp(- i \ell\phi)$, and $\exp( i \ell\phi) + i \exp(-i\ell\phi)$ with $\ell = 1$ described in the azimuthal spatial coordinate ($\phi$) of each photon.
 These transmission functions were encoded on each arm using phase-only encoding \cite{pinnell2020modal}.
 Each of these masks was loaded on the SLM sequentially.
 Each SLM modulated the photon with the corresponding pattern, with the modulated photon coupled to a single-mode fiber that only allows the fundamental Gaussian mode to propagate.
 The SLM and SMF form a projective measurement for spatial patterns of photons \cite{pinnell2020modal, nape2023, roux2014projective}.
 Subsequently, the fibers were connected to Avalanche Photo-Detectors (APDs) for photon counting.
 A time-correlated counting module registered coincidences within a 3 ns window between the detectors.
 Accordingly, a total of 36 measurements were obtained from the systems, which contained coincidence count measurements.
 These measurements were then normalized and used in the variational algorithm below.